Ordnance QF 6-pounder: Anti-tank gun

 The 6-pounders (and the US-built M1 of which 4,242 guns were received) were issued to the Royal Artillery anti-tank regiments of infantry and armoured divisions in the western theatres (four batteries with 12 pieces each) and later in the war to the six-gun anti-tank platoons of infantry battalions.
 An air-landing battalion had an AA/AT company with two four-gun AT platoons.
 The Far East theatres had lower priority and different organisation, reflecting the lower tank threat.
 The gun was also employed by Commonwealth forces in formations similar to the British.
 The anti-tank ammunition was a basic Armour-Piercing (AP) shot, but by January 1943 an Armour-Piercing, Capped (APC) shot and an Armour-Piercing, Capped, Ballistic Capped (APCBC) shot was supplied.
 A High Explosive shell was produced for use against unarmoured targets.

 The 6-pounder first saw action in May 1942 at the Battle of Gazala.
 It made an immediate impact on the battlefield as it was able to penetrate any enemy tank then in service.
 In the most celebrated action, the 6-pounder guns of 2nd Battalion, The Rifle Brigade (together with part of 239 Anti-Tank Battery Royal Artillery under command), destroyed more than 15 Axis tanks in the action at Outpost Snipe during the Second Battle of El Alamein.
-Over the next year, the Germans introduced much heavier tanks into service, notably the Tiger I and Panther.
-The standard 6-pounder shot was ineffective against the front armour at any range but proved effective on the less armoured sides and rear.
+Over the next year, the Germans introduced much heavier tanks into service, notably the Tiger I. The standard 6-pounder shot was ineffective against the front armour at any range but proved effective on the less armoured sides and rear.

 6-pounder gunfire accounted for the first Tigers disabled in North Africa; two Tigers being knocked out by towed 6-pounder AT guns, while the 48th Royal Tank Regiment knocked out the first Tigers by the Western Allies in tank vs. tank action with their Churchill tanks, destroying two Tiger I (the same unit also knocked out the first Panther tanks by the Western Allies in May 1944 in Italy).
 The North Irish Horse disabled and captured Tiger 131 after the crew had abandoned it after it received several hits, most seriously a shot which struck the turret ring, making traverse impossible.
 The situation was somewhat improved by the development of more sophisticated ammunition in the form of the Armour-Piercing, Composite Rigid (APCR) shot and the Armour-Piercing, Discarding Sabot (APDS) shot, which was available from 1944 and made it effective against the frontal armour of Tiger Is and Panthers.

 In the Royal Artillery regiments, the 6-pounders were joined by the 17-pounders starting in 1943; in infantry units, the gun remained the sole AT gun in service until 1951, when it was finally declared obsolete and replaced by the 17-pounder in the British Army of the Rhine (BAOR).